pravinba9495/dts2dolby/README.md

 1. `ffmpeg`: A complete, cross-platform solution to record, convert and stream audio and video.

-The documentations assumes that you have `ffmpeg` available in your path. `dts2dolby` uses `ffmpeg` as the backend.
+The documentation assumes that you have `ffmpeg` available in your path. `dts2dolby` uses `ffmpeg` as the backend.

 ## Usage